lapd-c/acamps.github.io/_posts/2015-03-24-git-remove-files-from-history-how-to-store-sensitive-data.markdown

 source private/private_keys.txt
 ```

-And this `aws_keys.txt` file contains what should be hidden:
+And this `private_keys.txt` file contains what should be hidden:

 ```bash
 export APP_PRIVATE_KEY=<key>